natenka/pyneng-book-en/docs/source/book/04_data_structures/4_strings.rst

     In [23]: string1[-1]
     Out[23]: '0'

 In addition to referring to a specific character you can make string slices by specifying a number range.
-The slicing starts with the first number (included) and ends at second number (excluded):
+Slicing starts with first number (included) and ends at second number (excluded):

 .. code:: python